 5. Wonder Women.
 Perhaps it can be attributed to the egalitarian Quakers who populated Greensboro, or maybe it’s the pragmatic approach to living in the backcountry – but women’s history surrounds Blandwood.
 Morehead’s establishment of the Edgeworth Female Seminary adjacent to his home was a tribute to novelist Maria Edgeworth.
 The Seminary provided the finest education for his five daughters and other young women until it closed during the Civil War.
 The eldest daughter, Letitia Morehead Walker, capably managed her own plantation while professionally identifying as an artist.
 She served as one of the nation’s first preservationists as a regent to the Mount Vernon Ladies Association, a role she held for nearly 50 years.
 Occupants of Blandwood are not the only women who made history.
 Dorothea Dix visited the house in 1848 to lobby then Governor Morehead to erect special facilities for those with mental illness.
 She was successful; the Dorothea Dix Hospital was opened in 1856.

 4. Got Art?
 The art collection at Blandwood touches on two major themes of nineteenth century painting in North Carolina, including landscapes and portraits.
 William Charles Anthony Frerichs (1829 – 1905) was a noted Flemish artist who immigrated to North Carolina where he is thought to be among the earliest artists to depict the sweeping panoramas and wild landscapes of western North Carolina.
 His paintings of the dramatic wilderness vistas of the Southern Appalachian Mountains connect him to artists of the Hudson River School.
 He lived in Greensboro for ten years, teaching and traveling the western terrain of our state.
 He remains a primary figure in North Carolina’s art history.
-Three of his pieces can be seen at Blandwood in their original setting.
+Seven of his pieces can be seen at Blandwood in their original setting.
 William Garl Browne, Jr. (1823 – 1894) practiced in North Carolina in the second half of the nineteenth century painting portraits of prominent figures including Governor Morehead.
 Browne was commissioned to paint at least seven other members of the extended Morehead family, and all eight may be seen by visitors.